 INTRODUCTORY TO MODERATE – GRADE 2

 This is a guided walk with average daily stages of 3-5 hours.
 The trip is graded introductory to moderate as it is mainly on well defined trails, with a few off path sections only.
 There are many ups and downs and walking poles are definitely a good idea.
 A good level of fitness is required to complete all the walks.
 As with all of our trips it is important that you are well prepared.
 We suggest that you undertake regular exercise – swimming, cycling, and jogging, two to three times a week for three months prior to your departure.
 As the trip is fully supported there is the option to skip some of the walks and ride with the support vehicle.

 Arrive Barcelona - group transfer from the airport (included), or make your own way to the hotel.
 Barcelona is a great Mediterranean urban centre, cosmopolitan and full of contrasts.
 Founded by the Romans, elements of its past live side by side with the most beautiful examples of contemporary architecture inside the city.
 You are free to roam at your leisure.
 This is the chance you have been waiting for to see Gaudi's extraordinary buildings, people watch along La Barceloneta or just soak up the atmosphere of this exciting city.
 Our accommodation in Barcelona is a modern four star hotel, five minutes walk from the historic centre.
 You can check in any time after 3pm.
 Later this afternoon, at 5pm, you will meet with your guide and group for a briefing.
 The rest of the evening is at leisure.

-This morning we'll visit the Sagrada Familia then the lively Boqueria market on the Rambla.
+This morning we'll visit the Sagrada Familia, Gaudi's magnum opus.
 Later we enjoy a cooking class where we'll learn about typical Catalan food.
-Being in Spain, there will be a few hours to take a siesta (or continue with your own exploration).
+Being in Spain, there will be a few hours to take a siesta (or continue with your own exploration where you can visit the Boqueria market).
 This evening we'll take a tapas crawl with a local food expert through some of the nicest tapas bars in the Gothic quarter.